sergio11/zero_trace_hacking_tool/README.md

 🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
 The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
 Thank you for sharing your knowledge and expertise!

-🔒 **Disclaimer**: This tool is designed for educational and research purposes.
-Misuse of this tool could result in violation of laws and regulations.
-Please use responsibly.

 ## 🔍 **What is ZeroTrace?**

 ZeroTrace helps **ethical hackers** and **security researchers** streamline the process of identifying sensitive information online.
 By generating precise and powerful Google Dorks, it automates reconnaissance activities, providing quick access to potential vulnerabilities and misconfigurations in systems exposed on the internet.